agardnerIT/site/_posts/2019/2019-08-01-automatic-application-definitions-autonomous-monitoring.md

 ## Tagging Applications

-Finally, we’ll tag our applications via the API, using the values held in `appTags.json`.
+Finally, we'll tag our applications via the API, using the values held in `appTags.json`.

 Use the `/api/v1/entity/applications/` endpoint.
 The `{APP-ID}` corresponds to our `APPLICATION-*` value and the tags array should be populate from the `appTags.json` file.